Rigid $G$-connections and nilpotency of $p$-curvatures

 \item $\mathcal{M}_{\rm dR}(X,G)$ is the moduli space of semisimple integrable $G$-connections on $X$;

 \item $\mathcal{M}_{\rm B}(X,G)$ is the moduli space of semisimple $G$-representations of the fundamental group. \end{itemize} \end{theorem}

-\begin{remark} In the case of curves, the $R$-stability condition of $G$-bundles $V$ can be interpreted as the slope stability condition for the associated bundles under a faithful representation $G \rightarrow {\rm GL}(W)$ (see \cite[Lemma 3.3]{Ram75} and \cite[Proposition 3.17]{Ram96a} for instance).
-On higher dimensional varieties, the $R$-stability condition of $G$-bundles is given by the reduction of structure group $U \rightarrow (V|_U) / P$ on an open subset $U$ such that ${\rm codim}(X \backslash U) \geq 2$ \cite[Definition 1.1]{AB01}.
-In such higher dimensional cases, a $G$-Higgs bundle is $R$-semistable if and only if its adjoint Higgs bundle is semistable \cite[Lemma 4.7]{AB01}.
-For a discussion in mixed characteristics, see \cite[\S 3.2]{GLSS08}.
+\begin{remark} In the case of curves, the $R$-stability condition of $G$-bundles is equivalent to the slope stability condition for the associated vector bundles under a faithful representation $G \rightarrow {\rm GL}(W)$ (see \cite[Lemma 3.3]{Ram75} and \cite[Proposition 3.17]{Ram96a} for instance). \end{remark}

-In the context of the Corlette--Simpson correspondence, the Higgs bundles are always of vanishing Chern classes, which implies that all Higgs subsheaves are indeed subbundles, as discussed in \cref{rem_nahc_GL}.
-Therefore, in the $G$-version of the correspondence, it suffices to consider reductions of structure group $X \rightarrow V/P$.
-This is also the reason why we give the stability condition (Definition \ref{defn_stab_Higgs} and \ref{defn_stab_conn}) as above.

-In conclusion, the Dolbeault moduli space $\mathcal{M}_{\rm Dol}(X,G)$ of principal objects can be regarded as the moduli space of $R$-semistable $G$-Higgs bundles on $X$ with vanishing Chern classes. \end{remark}